max3163/ice-rpc/docs/wire-compat.md

    scripts/purge-iceoryx2-root.sh          # dry run: paths, file counts, sizes scripts/purge-iceoryx2-root.sh --yes    # remove them
    ```
+3. **Align the configuration, or rebuild.** A configuration mismatch is fixed by
+   making every participant resolve the same `iceoryx2.toml`; a compiled-in
+   protocol change needs every participant rebuilt.
+Either way, restart the
-3. **Rebuild everything** and restart the provider first, then the consumers.
+   provider first, then the consumers.

 ## The other half of the state: the shared-memory markers